yujiri8/yujiri.xyz/index.md

 <expand-note open openText="collapse" closedText="show">

+**June 29:**
+My old article "The inherent logical problem with identity politics" has been superseded by [Protagonist versus leftist ideas of bigotry](protagonism/bigotry).

 **June 28:**
 Removed the Counterplay Infinity page and stopped hosting the game.
 I didn't want to keep it running anymore - it was a potential security risk - and its link card was taking up space.
 Really the only reason I was still hosting it was because I started hosting it before I got disillusioned.